 The wheelchair is a complex piece of equipment that has been extensively engineered and studied.
 Becoming a wheelchair expert increases your ability to get a wheelchair that truly meets your needs.
 While it is not possible or a single handout to teach all there is to know, topics covered by the Model Systems Knowledge Translation Center on Getting the Right Wheelchair, The Manual Wheelchair and The Power Wheelchair include key information that can support your ongoing development of wheelchair knowledge.

-Uber’s WAV ride-sharing service provides affordable rides in wheelchair-accessible vehicles (WAV), where available.
+Uber’s WAV ride-sharing service provides affordable rides in wheelchair-accessible vehicles (WAV).
 It lets riders who use non-folding, motorized wheelchairs connect with drivers in wheelchair accessible vehicles that are equipped with ramps or lifts.
 WAV driver-partners are certified by a third party in safely driving and assisting people with disabilities.

 The Wheelchair Foundation is a nonprofit organization leading an international effort to create awareness of the needs and abilities of people with physical disabilities, to promote the joy of giving, create global friendship, and to deliver a wheelchair to every child, teen and adult in the world who needs one, but cannot afford one.
 For these people, the Wheelchair Foundation delivers Hope, Mobility and Independence.
 The Country Distribution List illustrates the scope of this remarkable project and lives touched.
 For more information about bulk requests for wheelchairs, contact the the Wheelchair Foundation World Headquarters.